 - Practical Tips and Observations Regarding Behavioral Health Claims, Hartford, Connecticut, October 2012

-- Co-author, Cumulative Supplements, Chapter 2: Common Managed Care Disputes, Managed Care Litigation, Second Edition, ABA Health Law Section, 2015–2017
+- Co-Author, Cumulative Supplements, Chapter 2: Common Managed Care Disputes, Managed Care Litigation, Second Edition, ABA Health Law Section, 2015 – 2019

 - January 9, 2018Six Attorneys Bolster Firm's Strength in ERISA and Healthcare Litigation, Commercial Litigation, Product Liability and Insurance Coverage

-In His spare time, Mr. Bohner enjoys sailing, reading, sports and outdoor activities
+In his spare time, Robert enjoys sailing, reading, sports, and outdoor activities.

 J.D., Indiana University Maurer School of Law, 1982